-Local police throughout the region are prioritizing the emphasis of school zone safety as the new academic year begins, starting with the installation of six new speed zone cameras near several Seattle-area schools.
+Local police throughout the region are prioritizing school zone safety as the new academic year begins, starting with the installation of six new speed zone cameras near several Seattle-area schools.

 According to KOMONews.com, police installed the cameras near Northgate Elementary, Montlake Elementary, Gatzert Elementary, Mercer Middle School, Arbor Heights Elementary, and Rainier View Elementary more than a month ago.
 Drivers who violated the speed limit in these specific zones during the first 30 days reportedly received warnings, but now violators will start receiving tickets in the mail.